zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 The probability of a 1 pbit on each block must be some projective transformation of the amounts of certainty accumulated so far.

+P1(N) * (amount of certainty accumulated so far) = constant*(rate at which entropy is being generated)

+It is independent of the starting amount of entropy, or the starting block height when we are gathering entropy, or the total amount of entropy we are gathering in this cycle.
+All that matters is the total expected block rewards paid out so far.

+The total expected block rewards is invarient under time dilation, or starting height. so P1(N) must be a projective transformation of the amount of certainty accumulated so far.

 And the amount of certainty is a projective transformation of the integers 0,1,2...

-P1(0) = 1/2. because this is where we start generating entropy, it is the degenerate case.
+`P1(0) = 1/2`. because this is where we start generating entropy, it is the degenerate case.
 P1(N) should approach 0 as N approaches infinity.

 The only projective transformation that maps the integers 0,1,2... onto the range [1/2, 0) is the harmonic sequence 1/(2+N).